fundatureanu-sever/Batch-Aggregation/README.md

 - MaxValue: DoubleType

 ## Data generation
-We generated 2000 rows of random data using the `RandomDataGenerator` and written them to `paths.input` location.
+We generated 2000 rows of random data using the `RandomDataGenerator` and written them to `data/input` location, where they can be read by the main App.

 The command to run the data generator: